Food marketing: Misleading nutritional information

-In order to persuade consumers to buy food products, organisations may present misleading nutritional information on its food products.
-It has become more prevalent that food organisations are not entirely transparent in regard to what is contained in its food products.
+To persuade consumers to buy food products, organisations may present misleading nutritional information on their food products.
+It has become more prevalent that food organisations are not entirely transparent regarding what is contained in their food products.
 For example, saturated fats, sodium and added sugars.
 Wording such as "less sugar", "fat free" and "all natural" lead consumers to believe that the foods they are consuming are healthy.
-In 2015, Sacks et al. discussed that in order to prevent misleading food advertising, governments should implement policies regarding the placement of verified nutritional values on food packaging.
+In 2015, Sacks et al. discussed that to prevent misleading food advertising, governments should implement policies regarding the placement of verified nutritional values on food packaging.
 The U.S. Food And Drug Administration redesigned the Nutrition Labeling and Education Act in 2016 which gave information to consumers about total calories, serving size, and nutrients.
 Food Standards Australia New Zealand has a similar Food Standards Code but misleading food labels remain.

 In the United States, regulation of food marketing terms such as "healthy" are not well understood by the public.
 The Food and Drug Administration attempted to regulate the use of the term healthy in 2016 with a proposed rulemaking that resulted in an updated rule in 2022, which acknowledged that the current definition of the term allows food products to bear the claim "healthy" even when they "contain levels of nutrients that would not help consumers maintain healthy dietary practices."
 Consequently, FDA is proposing to define "healthy" using a "food group-based approach" in combination with limits on certain nutrients (saturated fat, sodium, and added sugars) to align use of the term with current nutrition science, the updated Nutrition Facts label, and the recommendations included in the Dietary Guidelines for Americans, 2020– 2025.